Fine and Dandy (horse): 1963 Liverpool Handicap, 7f

 He then ran in the Liverpool Handicap (now the Liverpool City Cup), where he was given 9.3.
 It was usually held at Warwick Farm but rain had flooded the track and was held at Randwick where the track was heavy.
-He then finished brilliantly to take the lead near the post, beating Figaro by a long neck with Le Storm a close third.
+He finished brilliantly to take the lead near the post, beating Figaro by a long neck with Le Storm a close third.

 1963 Doncaster Hcp, 1 mile (Group 1)

 Fine and Dandy was thriving.
 In Tuesday trackwork, he gave Le Storm 6 lengths start, caught up to him and beat him by 6 lengths.
 He was 4/1 favourite in a very strong field.
-Two major rivals were Prince Regoli who won the Group 1 Railway Quality and Our Cobber who won the Group 1 Newmarket Hcp, beating Kilshery, with Wenona Girl unplaced.
+Two major rivals were Prince Regoli who won the Group 1 Railway Quality and Our Cobber who won the Group 1 Newmarket Handicap, beating Kilshery, with Wenona Girl unplaced.
 Fine and Dandy (8.12) defeated Our Cobber (8.6) by half a length without being fully extended.
 His rider, Bill Pyers said "he won with something in hand".
 His time was very fast, only 4/5 sec outside his Australian record.

+With his 1961 and 1963 wins Fine and Dandy had recorded the two fastest times in the history of the Doncaster, which in 1963 had been run 98 times.
+In 1961 he set a race and Australian record and in 1963 equalled the previous race record set by Tudor Hill in 1960.